 UT Tyler School of Education

-Master's Degree in Special Education With Educational Diagnostician Certification - Online
+Master of Education in Special Education With Diagnostician Certification - Online & Face-to-Face Options

 The Master's Degree in Special Education fulfills the educational qualifications necessary to meet the course requirements to become an Educational Diagnostician certified by the Texas State Board of Educator Certification (SBEC).
 In addition, courses have been aligned with the Council for Exceptional Children Advanced Special Education Diagnostician Specialist Standards.

 Work with highly committed special educators and mentors:

 Applicants for the Master of Education with a major in special education must meet General Degree Requirements of the College of Education.
 Applicants must meet the standards for admission to and retention in the program.
 Applications for program admission are available in the Office of Graduate Studies and the College of Education and Psychology and should be completed and returned with all required data.

 A student may transfer a maximum of nine semester hours of graduate credit in which a grade of "B" or better has been earned from approved institutions.
 Transfer credit must be approved by the student's advisor.
 Transfer credit cannot be approved unless an official transcript of all transfer work is on file in the Office of Graduate Studies.
 Transfer credit should be evaluated and approved prior to the completion of the degree plan.